NACLab/ngc-learn/docs/walkthroughs/demo6_boltzmann.md

-Finally, you can also run the `viz_filters.py` script to extract the acquired filters/ receptive fields of your trained Harmonium, much as we did for the sparse coding and hierarchical ISTA models in Demonstrations \#4 and \#5, as follows:
+Finally, you can also run the `viz_filters.py` script to extract the acquired filters/ receptive fields of your trained Harmonium, much as we did for the sparse coding and hierarchical ISTA models in Walkthroughs \#4 and \#5, as follows:

 ```console
 $ python viz_filters.py --config=rbm/fit.cfg --gpu_id=0